 Yuri Dud “вДудь”: Yuri Dud is a Russian journalist and video-blogger who got his start at Izvestia and later moved into sports reporting.
 Since 2017 he has been producing short videos and documentaries on his YouTube channel in which he interviews prominent journalists, businessmen, politicians, actors, bloggers, filmmakers, and more about topics ranging from HIV and the Gulag to Soccer and Russian music.

 1917: Free History: 1917.
-Free History. is a project organized by Yandex Publishing and Pushkin House that teaches viewers about the year 1917 through the words and experiences of those that were there to witness it.
-It displays primary sources (“letters, memoirs, diaries and other documents of the period”) in the model of a social media timeline to take viewers day by day through the year of the Russian Revolution.
+Free History. is a project created by Yandex Publishing and Pushkin House that teaches viewers about the year 1917 through the words and experiences of those that were there to witness it.
+It displays primary sources (“letters, memoirs, diaries and other documents of the period”) in the form of a social media timeline to take viewers day by day through the year of the Russian Revolution.

-Bolshoi Theatre: The Bolshoi Theatre will be broadcasting its “Golden Collection” — six of its most popular opera and ballet performances — on its official YouTube channel weekly from March 27th to April 10th.
+The Bolshoi Theatre: The Bolshoi Theatre will be broadcasting its “Golden Collection” — six of its most popular opera and ballet performances — on its official YouTube channel weekly from March 27th to April 10th.
 In addition, the Bolshoi’s YouTube channel features a permanent archive of over 400 videos including clips from performances, interviews with performers, and more!